sabel83/mpllibs/libs/metaparse/doc/manual.md

 ## Monadic parsing

-`metaparse` provides a parsing monad implementation based on Metamonad's monadic framework.
+Metaparse provides a parsing monad implementation based on Metamonad's monadic framework.
 The overloads of `bind` and `return_` can be loaded by including `mpllibs/metaparse/parser_monad.hpp`.